AkhilDara/Getting_and_cleaning_data_project/Codebook.md

 #Codebook for tidy_dataset.txt
 This code book summarizes the data in tidy_dataset.txt
 ##Identifiers
-Subject - ID of the test subject
+Subject - ID of the test subject<br />
-Activity - Type of activity performed when the corresponding measurements were taken
+Activity - Type of activity performed when the corresponding measurements were taken<br />
 ##Measurements
 1. mean_of_tBodyAcc.std...X
 2. mean_of_tBodyAcc.std...Y